backupbrew/switchbrew/CNMT.md

-This is the file that ends in `".cnmt{.nca}"` or `"meta0.ncd"`.
+This is the metadata file that ends in `".cnmt{.nca}"` or `"meta0.ncd"`.
 This seems to replace the TMD format.

 There's at least 9 different filenames used for ".cnmt":